Adding faces and families to the names of the Fleming servicemen who died during the First World War.

 What were their circumstances and who were the families mourning their loss?
 I hope these pages help you discover Fleming men to honour and remember.

-A really important part of this project is to establish a permanent photo collection of the men here online – can you help?
+An important part of this project is to establish a permanent photo collection of the men here online – can you help?